jasonbayton/11ty/_src/blog/2026/03/mdm-is-dead-long-live-mdm.md

 What happens when you're not constrained by twenty years of UI patterns and backward compatibility?
 What happens when the management interface isn't a dashboard at all?

 Think about what an agentic management platform could look like.
 Not a chatbot bolted onto a console, but a system where you describe your desired state - "I want these devices secured to NCSC best practices, with these apps deployed, location tracked within these geofences, and any compliance violation automatically triaged within 30 minutes" - and an autonomous agent makes it happen.
 Monitors it.
 Adapts it.
-Reports back when something needs human attention.
+Reports back when something _needs_ human attention.

 Think Jarvis.
-Think Cortana - the Halo one, not the Microsoft one.
+Think Cortana - the Halo one, not the travesty Microsoft put out.

 Flash already has the foundations for this.
-The API is comprehensive enough to drive every operation programmatically.
+The API is comprehensive enough to drive operations programmatically.
 The workflow engine handles event-driven automation.
-Flashi provides the conversational layer.
+Flashi provides the conversational layer.. but it's still a traditional platform with a chatbot bolted on.
 The next step - autonomous management agents that go beyond answering questions to taking action - is an engineering problem, not a research problem; interpreting device state, reasoning about policy compliance, proactively monitoring for long-term issues.. we're not far from agents that could spin up a virtual device, enrol it, push a policy, pull logs, and identify whether the issue is a configuration mistake or an API problem.
 All without human intervention.

 ## What this means for the industry